 The business model of Etsy is based on charging sellers a fee for listing products and whenever a successful sale is made.
 Additional sources of income include a website builder tool, Etsy Plus, product advertising, and payment processing.

 Founded in 2005 and based out of Brooklyn, the company has been hugely successful across the globe.
 Etsy went public in 2015.
-Today, the company generates close to $1 billion in revenue while being profitable.
+Today, the company generates over $1.7 billion in annual revenue while being profitable.

 How Etsy Works